 Managing Risks and Priorities

 At the same time, China has been careful not to stretch itself too thin.
 Aggressively targeting both Vietnam and the Philippines could strain its resources and lead to too many fronts of conflict.
-Vietnam’s quiet approach to managing the dispute has given China an excuse to focus its attention elsewhere.
+Vietnam’s quiet approach to managing the dispute has allowed it to remain relatively unscathed, giving China an excuse to focus its attention elsewhere.
 However, experts believe that if Vietnam were to adopt a more confrontational stance or align more closely with countries like the U.S., China might rethink its strategy and take a tougher approach.

 In the meantime, China continues to walk a fine line, balancing its desire to maintain regional dominance with the need to avoid overextending itself.
-For now, its strategy seems to be working—Vietnam continues to expand its presence in the South China Sea without drawing the same level of attention or conflict as the Philippines.
+For now, its strategy seems to be working—Vietnam continues to expand its presence in the South China Sea, remaining relatively unscathed compared to the Philippines, which has drawn more attention and conflict..
 However, the situation remains fragile, and a shift in either country’s approach could change the dynamics in the region.